-Federal agents seized two phones, two laptops, a recorder, a portable hard drive and a Garmin smart watch when they searched Natanson's home last Wednesday as part of an investigation of a Pentagon contractor accused of illegally handling classified information, the Post reported.
+Federal agents seized a phone, two laptops, a recorder, a portable hard drive and a Garmin smart watch when they searched Natanson's home last Wednesday, according to a court filing.
+The search was part of an investigation of a Pentagon contractor accused of illegally handling classified information.

 ''The outrageous seizure of our reporter's confidential newsgathering materials chills speech, cripples reporting, and inflicts irreparable harm every day the government keeps its hands on these materials," the Post said in a statement.

 The seized material spanned years of Natanson's reporting across hundreds of stories, including communications with confidential sources, the Post said.
-The newspaper asked a federal court in Virginia to order the immediate return of all seized materials and to bar the government from using any of it.
+The newspaper asked the court in Virginia to order the immediate return of all seized materials and to bar the government from using any of it.

 "Anything less would license future newsroom raids and normalize censorship by search warrant," the Post's court filing says.